integreat-io/map-transform/README.md

 friend.
 When you wrap another operation, a pipeline, or a mapping object in an `iterate` operation, it will be applied to each item, instead of to the array as a whole.

-(When iterating, the state's `context` will iterate as well, to support `alt` operations etc. that need to access the corresponding item in the context.)

 In this example, each value in the array returned by `statistics[].views` will be transformed with the `ensureInteger` transformer, even though the transformer